This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 - children and pets thinking it’s fun to play in the clothes

 Life and Laundry

 It’s safe to say that my life at that point revolved around laundry.
 There had to be a better way, but I didn’t know what it was.
 I cried and prayed (yes over laundry), and cussed under my breath, fussed at my kids, and prayed some more.
 I was hating this constant battle.
 Somehow at some point, I stumbled upon this precious gem called All About Laundry: Save Money, Save Time.
-Game. changer! (**From time to time it’s free, so be sure to check it out!**)
+Game changer! (**From time to time it’s free on Amazon, so be sure to check it out!**)

 Take-aways from the book and my own trial and error: